ivan-guerra/programmador.com/content/posts/2023/real-time-linux-app-development.md

 3. Task 2 requests the lock.
 4. Kernel boosts Task 1 priority to 60 and schedules it.
 5. Task 1 completes its critical section and releases the lock.
-6. Kernel de-boosts Task 1 back to priority 50 and schedules Task 2.
+6. Kernel deboosts Task 1 back to priority 50 and schedules Task 2.
 7. Task 2 acquires the lock.
 8. Task 2 waits forever on a signal that will never come from Task 1!